EXHIBITIONS

 IKAT Exhibition, 2021

 On Sunday 21 March 2021, the Moluccan Historical Museum launched the virtual temporary exhibition IKAT (‘interwoven’).
 In this exhibition 21 artists of Moluccan descent or connection to the Moluccas participated.
 They alternated in a relay of 7 blocks and with their work they reacted to the Moluccan presence in the Netherlands.
 The exhibition lasted until 31 October 2021.
 I participated with AMI – The Moluccan artist collective “Awareness Moluccan Identity”.
+You can still visit the virtual exposition HERE.

 I made 2 mixed media collages.
 I used photos from the archives of MHM.
 Both works show a combination of life in the barracks and the landscape of the .
 What I want to portray is the two worlds in which the Moluccans found themselves while living in the residential camps.
 Waiting and full of hope until they could go back.
 “We are here on Dutch soil with our bodies and our feet, but we dream and long for our home, our home there, so far away.
 Our feet here, but our hearts and our minds go there.
 Between two worlds, not quite here and not quite there.
 It is also the associated struggle, confusion, sadness, homesickness and pain that the situation brought them.
 It is feeling abandoned and ‘stuck’.
 The book “Gesloten koffers” by Sylvia Pessireron helped me a lot to really understand what it was like for the Moluccan soldiers and their families when they just arrived in the Netherlands and for years afterwards.